elmtree-askmo/cloudcannon-app/content/learn/architecture/how-does-color-integration-enhance-community-engagement-in-architectural-design.md

 url: /learn/architecture/questions/how-does-color-integration-enhance-community-engagement-in-architectural-design
 score: -1.0
 related_article1:
-    id: 169417
+    id: 169404
-    title: How have regional design projects in Japan influenced international design trends?
+    title: >-
+        How can the integration of interior and exterior spaces create depth and layers in architectural design?
     subject: Architecture
-    url: /learn/architecture/questions/how-have-regional-design-projects-in-japan-influenced-international-design-trends
+    url: /learn/architecture/questions/how-can-the-integration-of-interior-and-exterior-spaces-create-depth-and-layers-in-architectural-design
 related_article2:
-    id: 169401
+    id: 169412
-    title: In what ways can architectural design contribute to corporate identity and branding?
+    title: >-
+        How does architectural design serve as a corporate identity, and what are some successful examples?
     subject: Architecture
-    url: /learn/architecture/questions/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding
+    url: /learn/architecture/questions/how-does-architectural-design-serve-as-a-corporate-identity-and-what-are-some-successful-examples
 related_article3:
-    id: 169412
+    id: 169414
-    title: How does architectural design serve as a corporate identity, and what are some successful examples?
+    title: >-
+        What are some key terms in interior design that are essential for understanding design concepts?
     subject: Architecture
-    url: /learn/architecture/questions/how-does-architectural-design-serve-as-a-corporate-identity-and-what-are-some-successful-examples
+    url: /learn/architecture/questions/what-are-some-key-terms-in-interior-design-that-are-essential-for-understanding-design-concepts
 related_article4:
-    id: 169405
+    id: 169408
-    title: What role do natural elements play in modern interior design?
+    title: >-
+        How does the concept of 'Shikiri' reflect the blending of traditional and modern elements in Japanese design?
     subject: Architecture
-    url: /learn/architecture/questions/what-role-do-natural-elements-play-in-modern-interior-design
+    url: /learn/architecture/questions/how-does-the-concept-of-shikiri-reflect-the-blending-of-traditional-and-modern-elements-in-japanese-design
 related_article5:
-    id: 169411
+    id: 169401
-    title: What are the essential components of creating a brand through architectural design?
+    title: >-
+        In what ways can architectural design contribute to corporate identity and branding?
     subject: Architecture
-    url: /learn/architecture/questions/what-are-the-essential-components-of-creating-a-brand-through-architectural-design
+    url: /learn/architecture/questions/in-what-ways-can-architectural-design-contribute-to-corporate-identity-and-branding
 ---

 &nbsp;